MathCouple/betsson_group/README.md

 ### 1.1 Base Considerations

 There are two main logic on this assesment answers.
-  - **Straightforward (Jupyter Notebook):** A logical, straightforward solution.
+  - **draw.ipynb (Jupyter Notebook):** Containing draws.
-  - **Reusable (Script):** Focuses on structured, reusable long-term practices.
+  - **solution.py (Script):** Pipeline solution.
 Consideration:
-  - Collaborative discussions in real scenarios with specialized teams would refine/reformulate solutions.
+  - Assumptions usually are discussed with the areas/teams involved.
+In a real-world scenario, I would discuss these assumptions with the business team to ensure that they are aligned with the business rules and requirements.
     - **This consideration applies to every main assumption I make.**

 <br>
 <br>